Overview

 Causes of stress to the pelvic floor include:

-- Pregnancy and vaginal childbirth
+- Pregnancy and vaginal childbirth.

-- Being overweight or obese
+- Being overweight or obese.

-- Repeated heavy lifting
+- Repeated heavy lifting.

-- A chronic cough or bronchitis
+- A long-term cough or bronchitis.

 Risk factors